I'm Honey!

 5 Tips to Stay Healthy During Cold and Flu Season

 Over the course of 2020, everyone has become a lot more mindful about what they need to do to stay healthy.
-Every year, the cold and flu season puts everyone at risk for getting sick and feeling extremely unwell.
+Every year, the cold and flu season puts everyone at risk for getting sick and feeling extremely unwell, with colds being common viral illnesses that usually cause mild symptoms like a runny nose and congestion.
 Add the COVID-19 pandemic into the mix, and it’s become a nightmare!

 This cold and flu season, it’s more important than ever to do what you can to keep your immune system strong and protect yourself from catching a nasty virus.
-When you take extra steps to keep yourself healthy, you’re also protecting the people who are closest to you by minimizing their risk of coming into contact with a virus.
+Seasonal flu, a recurring annual illness caused by influenza viruses, and other contagious respiratory illnesses like colds and flu can spread easily during this time.
+When you take extra steps to keep yourself healthy, you’re also protecting the people who are closest to you by minimizing their risk of coming into contact with a virus and reducing the chance of infection.

 Give Your Body the Rest That You Need